Last week on Freeway Fighter...

 I ignore the looming Plot, and continue my journey down the freeway.
 Looking around I was reminded of the I-Spy books you got as a kid, to keep you occupied and stop you from saying "are we nearly there yet."
 You could do one of those now: burnt out car (one of these was down to me), boarded up shack, wandering dogs, an old swing, abandoned fridges... hours of fun.

 Ah bugger.
-Apparently during the Disaster there had been a tail back on this road, as I soon discover when I pull up behind it.
-Unlike most traffic jams which just feel that way, there's definitely no chance that this will ever move.
+Apparently during the Disaster there had been a tail back further down this road I'm driving along, as I soon discover when I pull up behind it.
+There's definitely no chance that this will ever move, unlike most traffic jams which just feel that way.
 There's no way through so I turn round and look for another way around.
 As I exit the highway, I notice the fuel gauge has started to drop, luckily I was sensible enough to pack a jerry can full of petrol.
 Sat at the junction of the road that passes beneath the highway I'm faced with a dilemma.
 Which way do I go?

 |Hmm, something's off here...|